waysignal/catmodel_glossary/glossary.md

 + ceding commission in exchange for pass through of premium
 + reinsurance allows for a reduction in unearned premium reserves which increases the insurer's capital position
 + (facultative contract on proportional|excess basis)(probable maximum loss, maximum foreseeable loss)
++ 10m xol 5m (based on actual claims recieved)
++ layering can be horizontal or vertical, different reinsurers have different risk expertise
++ regression analysis is using historical data to determine the relationship between dependent and independent variables
++ probability analysis is focused on events and the dependence/interdependence characteristics of each
++ risk adverse firms want to move pay to move towards the concave utility function curve